 - What happens if I refuse chemical testing?

-- How long will I lose my license because of the refusal of chemical testing after being arrested for DUI?
+- How long will I lose my license because of the refusal of chemical testing in DUI case?

 - Can I negotiate with PennDOT or the judge to reduce the administrative suspension?

 - Can I obtain a limited license that will allow me to drive to work, school, or to pick my children?